Creating My Life Everyday

 All photography, artwork and writing on this blog are copyright protected so please don’t repost or copy without written consent from the artist/author.

-I’m currently (2017) working as the web content editor, blogger and social media consultant for a few websites.
+I’m currently (2020) retired, widowed and living in Australia.
+Previously I worked as the web content editor, blogger and social media consultant for a few websites.
 Regardless of what kind of work one does, life requires creativity (especially when raising a family).
 Life is a creative process, and we are the co-creators, writers and illustrators of our own story.

 Blogging has also been my therapy

 As I transition through stages of life that I was not prepared for; a chronic illness, loss, grief, aging, the empty nest, etc., staying creative helps me feel productive and appreciate life.
-Photography and writing are my primary creative outlets now, aside from RE-creating my own life.
+Photography and writing have been my primary creative outlets for a long time.
+I seem to endlessly be RE-creating my own life too.
 Creativity keeps things fresh, alive & moving forward.

 I’ve been fighting with an autoimmune disease since 2003, and it can be unpredictable and painful.
 It has limited the type of work I can do so I’ve had to keep reinventing my income sources out of necessity.
 At the same time, I continually strive to improve my health on all fronts – physical, mental, emotional and spiritual.